 To achieve the basic idea, we adopted a widely used simulation-optimization framework applied to agricultural and urban BMPs (Arabi, Govindaraju, Hantush, et al., 2006; Maringanti et al., 2011; Raei et al., 2019; Qin et al., 2018; Zhu et al., 2021) and improved it with respect to four aspects (Figure 2).
 The first was to extend the geographic decision variables to represent the implementation time of a BMP in initializing and generating BMP scenarios (label 1, Figure 2).
-The second improvement was to incorporating incorporate the NPV indicator into the BMP scenario cost model (label 2, Figure 2).
+The second improvement was to incorporate the NPV indicator into the BMP scenario cost model (label 2, Figure 2).
 Thus, the initialized and regenerated scenarios during the optimization process could be constrained by stepwise investment and screened before being evaluated.
-The third improvement was to supported the time-varying effectiveness of BMPs in the BMP knowledge base (label 3, Figure 2).
-The fourth was to improve the applicability of the watershed model for application during the simulation (label 4, Figure 2).
-Subsections 2.3-2.6 of this study present detailed designs of for the four improvements with the specific method manuscript submitted to Water Resources Research implementation results for a case study of a small agricultural watershed case study that aimed to control soil erosion.
-Moreover, the multi-objective optimization algorithm should bewas customized accordingly to handle the extended geographic decision variables during optimization (Subsection 2.7).
-The optimized BMP scenarios based on this framework could provide decision-makers with the a reference for option to include including implementation plans for BMPs with multiple stages.
+The third improvement was to support the time-varying effectiveness of BMPs in the BMP knowledge base (label 3, Figure 2).
+The fourth was to improve the applicability of the watershed model during the simulation (label 4, Figure 2).
+Subsections 2.3-2.6 of this study present detailed designs for the four improvements with the specific method implementation for a case study of a small agricultural watershed that aimed to control soil erosion.
+Moreover, the multiobjective optimization algorithm was customized to handle the extended geographic decision variables during optimization (Subsection 2.7).
+The optimized BMP scenarios based on this framework could provide decision-makers with a reference for including implementation plans for BMPs with multiple stages.

 Figure 2.
-Proposed framework for optimizing the implementation planorders of best management practices (BMPs), considering their-stepwise investment and their time-varying effectiveness.

-Labels 1-4 represent improvements on the already-existing and widely-widely-utilized-used spatial optimization framework of BMP scenarios.
+Proposed framework for optimizing the implementation plan of best management practices (BMPs), considering stepwise investment and their time-varying effectiveness.
+Labels 1-4 represent improvements on the existing and widely-used spatial optimization framework of BMP scenarios.